Kaya Sultan: Death

-26 days following the alleged dream experienced by Melek Ahmed, which supposedly foresaw the death of Kaya Sultan during childbirth, Kaya Sultan was due and gave birth to a daughter.
+Twenty-six days following the alleged dream experienced by Melek Ahmed, which supposedly foresaw the death of Kaya Sultan during childbirth, Kaya Sultan was due and gave birth to a daughter.
 Melek gave away numerous alms following the birth of his daughter.

 However, there would be complications following the birth of Kaya's daughter.
 Her placenta remained in her womb and "got stuck to her heart".
 That night, all the servants and midwives in the palace attempted everything to free the placenta.
 These included placing Kaya in blankets and shaking her extremely hard, hanging her upside down and filling a honey barrel with orange-flower water and placing her inside of it.
 For three days and three nights, Kaya had to endure this torture.
 In a desperate attempt, the midwives covered their arms with almond oil and placed their hands into the princess' uterus and pulled out pieces of skin, including what looked like liver and rennet.

 Four days after giving birth, Kaya Sultan died on the 28 February 1658.

 She was buried in her uncle Ibrahim I's türbe, in the Mosque Hagia Sofia.

 After death

 Princesses were not treated differently from other ruling elite families.
-The state often regarded the vast wealth of the princesses to be on loan to them.
+The state often regarded the vast wealth of the princesses to be loaned to them.
 After Kaya Sultan's death, grand vizier Koprulu Mehmed Pasha ordered the seizure of Kaya's fortunes, despite the existence of Kaya's husband and her daughter.

-This was in accordance to the Ottoman landholding system, the Timar System.
-In the Timar System, land is redistributed after the death of an individual, rather than the land being passed onto future generations.
+This was in accordance with the Ottoman landholding system, the Timar System.
+In the Timar System, land is redistributed after the death of an individual, rather than being passed on to future generations.
 If future generations prove to be beneficial to the empire, the Sultan could distribute other plots of land to these individuals.

-Her spouse remarried her aunt, Fatma Sultan, although this was reported to be an unhappy marriage.
+Her spouse remarried her aunt, Fatma Sultan, in what was reported to be an unhappy marriage.